carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > of yourself and of your cluster or other factors.
 {: .callout}

-The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
-Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.
+The real work on a cluster gets done by the *compute* (or *worker*) *nodes*. compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

-All interaction with the worker nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
+All interaction with the compute nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
 {{ site.sched.name }}).
-We'll learn more about how to use the scheduler to submit jobs next, but for now, it can also tell us more information about the worker nodes.
+We'll learn more about how to use the scheduler to submit jobs next, but for now, it can also tell us more information about the compute nodes.

-For example, we can view all of the worker nodes by running the command `{{ site.sched.info }}`.
+For example, we can view all of the compute nodes by running the command `{{ site.sched.info }}`.

 ```